For an overview of maritime plaques, click on the Maritime heading above. Click on images to enlarge.

 The three larger plaques attributed to John Carr's Low Lights Pottery, North Shields (read more here).
 The drawing of the ship is similar to that on rare plaques titled 'Gudrun', produced by Galloway and Atkinson at the Albion Pottery (1864).
 See the rare ships page.

 These plaques attributed to John Carr's Low Lights Pottery, North Shields (read more here).
-More rarely this transfer appears in reverse (see top centre), and sometimes paired with the more usual left pointing ship.
+More rarely this transfer appears with the ship facing right (see left plaques), and sometimes paired with the more usual left-pointing ship.
+The smaller versions are much rarer.